Ensono/amido.github.io/docs/getting_started/setup.md

 #### Node

-We recommend using the latest LTS version of Node, you can find the latest LTS version [here](https://nodejs.org/en/).
+We recommend using the latest LTS version of Node, you can find the latest LTS version on the [**Node website**](https://nodejs.org/en/).

 :::tip
     You can switch to the latest LTS version of Node via NVM.
 Node Version Manager (NVM) sets your Node version to that set in the `.nvmrc` file.

-  You can find the installation insturctions for NVM [here](https://github.com/nvm-sh/nvm#installing-and-updating).
+    You can find the installation instructions in the [**NVM documentation**](https://github.com/nvm-sh/nvm#installing-and-updating).
 :::

 ### Get Started